grafana/grafana-opentelemetry-dotnet/.github/ISSUE_TEMPLATE/feature_request.md

 should/could be implemented in the [upstream OpenTelemetry .NET components](https://github.com/open-telemetry/opentelemetry-dotnet)
 If so, please [open an issue open-telemetry/opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet/issues/new).

-If the feature is relevant for OpenTelemetry implementations of all langauges, please [open an issue on opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification/issues/new).
+If the feature is relevant for OpenTelemetry implementations of all languages, please [open an issue on opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification/issues/new).